mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 Regardless, I got a burst of energy from dinner, and settled into a stone chair (cushioned by my Thinlight!) to take another shot at filtering water.
 I took advantage of all the stone surfaces around me and really knocked my Sawyer around, hoping the it would clear whatever was blocking the flow.
 After giving it a solid beating, I was able to get a decent enough flow out of it, much to my relief.
 It probably took 10-15 minutes to filter a liter of water, but with darkness falling, I had plenty of time to spend filling up my water bottles.

 I ended up setting up my tent by headlamp in the fading light and filtered my second liter of water by headlamp in the dark.
-I finally settled into my sleeping bag under the pine trees, savoring the sound of Red Creek rushing over the waterfalls and around boulders and rocks.
+I finally settled into my sleeping bag under the pine trees, enjoying the sound of Red Creek rushing over the waterfalls and around boulders and rocks.

 # Day 2

 Day 2 began around 6:15 AM.
 I started packing up inside my tent while it was still dark.
 I checked the Govee thermometer and the overnight low was 42F.
-A quick breakfast warmed me up, and I hit the trail by 7:30. my pack weighed down with nearly 4 liters of water.
-I was not sure where the next water source would be, so I loaded up with nearly 4L of water.
+A quick breakfast warmed me up, and I hit the trail by 7:30.
+I was not sure where the next water source would be, so I loaded up with nearly 4 liters of water.

 The morning hiking was beautiful, slowly gaining elevation through scrubby meadows and red spruce forests, with early-morning light just beginning to spill over the hills.